King Charles Honors Queen Elizabeth on Her Centenary

 Key Takeaways

-King Charles III will lead commemorations marking what would have been Queen Elizabeth II's 100th birthday on Tuesday.
-The British royals will attend a series of events dedicated to honoring her legacy.
+King Charles III led commemorations on Tuesday marking what would have been Queen Elizabeth II's 100th birthday.
+The British royals attended a series of events dedicated to honoring her legacy as Britain's longest-reigning and longest-lived monarch, who spent 70 years on the throne before her death in September 2022 at the age of 96.

 To mark the anniversary of her birth, King Charles and Queen Camilla visited an exhibition titled 'Queen Elizabeth II: Her Life in Style' at Buckingham Palace.
 The exhibition features over 300 items from the late queen's wardrobe, including her wedding dress and outfit worn for the London 2012 Olympics opening ceremony.